Durban Living Legend – Clive William Barker

 By Fiona Wayman

-He has been hailed as the most successful coach in the South African National Soccer team Bafana Bafana’s history.
-Clive Barker’s ceaseless optimisim and superb motivational ability can be credited for bringing the beleagued national soccer squad to victory in the African Nations’ Cup in 1996.
+He has been hailed as the most successful coach in the South African National soccer team Bafana Bafana’s history.
+Clive Barker’s ceaseless optimism and superb motivational ability can be credited for bringing the beleaguered national soccer squad to victory in the African Nations’ Cup in 1996.

 Few will forget the magical moment when team captain Neil Tovey lifted the trophy, on presentation from former President Mandela, to a thunderous roar from the 90 000 emotional supporters.
 A roar that reverberated through the packed FNB stadium in the early evening of February 3, 1996.

 When Barker joined Bafana as coach in April 1996, he promised victory for the side.
 Skeptics laughed at his optimism – the team had been floundering for some time.
 But the feisty Barker proved his detractors wrong by infusing in the national squad a sense of purpose that saw them unbeaten in 10 qualifying matches ahead of selection for the African Nations’ Cup finals.